10 Incredible Benefits of Owning a Pet

 Pets protect your heart

 Owning a cat could lower your risk of dying from heart disease, a study in the Journal of Vascular and Interventional Neurology reports.
 The researchers found that those who said they’d owned a cat at some point in their lives had a lower risk of dying of a heart attack during the 20-year study than those who’d never owned one.
 Cats might help relax people during stress, or cat owners might tend to have traits that make them less at-risk, the study authors say.
-Check out these ways heart doctors protect their own hearts.
+Find out more things you didn’t know about your cat.

 Pets help keep your brain sharp

 Research published in Anthrozoös found that older homebound adults who owned cats or dogs had better executive function (the skills you need to pay attention, remember details, and use past experience to decide how to act) than those who didn’t own a pet.
-(Here are some things your veterinarian won’t tell you.)
+Plus, check out these 13 simple ways to tell if your dog is smart, too.

 Pets encourage you to get more exercise

 Of course your pup needs walks, but that stroll is good for your health too—and dog owners don’t just use those jaunts to replace the exercise they’d do otherwise.
-A Michigan State University study found that people who own dogs exercise about half an hour more per week than those who don’t live with a dog.
-Here are ways to make your daily walk even healthier.
+A Michigan State University study found that one of the benefits of owning a pet are that people who own dogs exercise about half an hour more per week than those who don’t live with a dog.

 Pets ease your pain

 The benefits of having a dog don’t stop with walking.
 Spending time with your pet might help keep you off pain meds.
 A study in Anthrozoös found that adults who spent five to 15 minutes with a dog after joint replacement surgery used less pain medication than those who didn’t have animal-assisted therapy.
-(We have some good news: talking to your pet means you’re smart!)
+Make sure you know these things your veterinarian won’t tell you.

 Pets make your kid less likely to have allergies

 Babies with pets in the house are less likely to develop allergies later in life, according to a study in Clinical & Experimental Allergy.
 The study found that 18-year-olds who’d had a cat or dog in the family when they were less than a year old were about half as likely to be allergic to that animal as those who didn’t have an animal in the house.
 But early-life exposure is key—adopting a pet later as an adult won’t help your immune system in the same way.
-Don’t miss these natural allergy remedies.
+Here are 11 more superpowers your dog has.

 Pets might help your child take better care of her blood sugar